SSW Food Manufacturing vs Food Service in Japan: April 2026 Changes, Meat Retail and Food Service Cap

 In April 2026, Japan’s Specified Skilled Worker system moved in two different directions at the same time.
+The food manufacturing field was expanded for certain meat retail businesses, while the food service field became subject to a temporary restriction on new SSW No. 1 intake.

 1. What changed in April 2026?

-Food manufacturing sector
+Food manufacturing field

-Food service sector
+Food service field

-2. What does the addition of meat retailers mean?
+3. What does the addition of meat retailers mean?

 - Cutting, trimming, preparing, or processing meat on site